ccynthia6/E-Commerce-Analysis/README.md

 ![Trend Analysis Dashboard](screenshot/02_trend_analysis.png)

-> **Traffic peaks mid-week (Tuesday–Thursday) and dips on Monday.** If the business is running promotions or sending email campaigns, Tuesday is the highest-engagement day.
+> **The critical finding:** **Traffic peaks mid-week (Tuesday–Thursday) and dips on Monday.** If the business is running promotions or sending email campaigns, Tuesday is the highest-engagement day.
 Weekend traffic is moderate but consistent — suggesting a mix of impulse and deliberate shoppers.

+The sharp contrast between peak mid-week traffic and the Monday dip reveals a workforce-driven browsing pattern where users engage most during standard business hours.
+This tells us that our audience treats shopping as a mid-week distraction, making late-night or weekend marketing campaigns completely out of sync with their natural browsing habits.

 ---